-Savage River Lodge - where pooches are pampered in Frostburg with a Bone Appetit Menu and pet package with a bandana, toys and treats.
+Savage River Lodge in Frostburg pampers pooches with a Bone Appetit Menu and pet package which includes a bandana, toys and treats.

 Play: Don’t miss the Downtown Frederick Dog Park at Bentz and Carroll Parkway or the Baker Park Dog Park at 121 N. Bentz Street.
 The Ballenger Creek Dog Park features four acres, small and all dog areas, trails, benches and water.
 The Bowie Dog Park in Bowie, Md., offers one acre and two fenced areas, one for small dogs and another for large dogs.

 Play: Bring your pup to Quiet Waters Park in Annapolis for a day of walking, jogging or biking along six miles of paved trails and two fenced areas for off-leash play.
 The dog beach at Downs Park lets pets play in the water and swim, perfect for the hot days of summer.
-While membership is required, the Paw Point Pet Park in Baltimore offers one acre of unleashed swim and play area in Lake Roland, along with a waterfall, boardwalk and wooded trails.
+While membership is required, the Paw Point Pet Park in Baltimore offers one acre of unleashed swim and play area at Lake Roland, which features a waterfall, boardwalk and wooded trails.

-Eat: Some Annapolis restaurants allow your pet to hang out right next to their owners, offering water bowls and treats too.
+Eat: Some Annapolis restaurants allow pets to hang out right next to their owners and even offer water bowls and treats.
 These include the Federal House Bar and Grille, Harry Browne’s, McGarvey’s Saloon and Oyster Bar, Rams Head Tavern, and Stan & Joe’s Saloon.